lolivi/EFTD6Limits/README.md

 .L plotterAndTemplateMakerLIN.c
 .q
 ```
-- If you have rebinned your histograms, change runAll.c, adding also plotterAndTemplateMaker.C.
+- If you have rebinned your histograms, change runAll.c and add plotterAndTemplateMaker.C.
 - If everything is okay launch:
 ```bash
 condor_submit condor.sub